-Certified that Mr./ Ms. Re g.
-No has carrie ed out all the e corrections ar nd suggesti ons as pointed out l y the Ex ternal exa amine r and the Advisory Committee.
-He/She has submitted TWO copies of his/ M.Sc.(Ag.)./(Hort.)/Agri Business Management thesis in hard bound cover and two soft copies in CD format, two copies each of the abstract of thesis and summary of the findings both i in Tamil and l English in CD format.
+Certified that Mr./ Ms. -----has carried out all the corrections and suggestions as pointed out by the External examiner and the Advisory Committee.
+He/She has submitted TWO copies of his/ M.Sc.(Ag.)./(Hort.)/Agri Business Management thesis in hard bound cover and two soft copies in CD format, two copies each of the abstract of thesis and summary of the findings both in Tamil and English in CD format.